-I bet you have not heard the name Leo Szilard - I can safely make this bet because even with my degrees in physics and engineering (plus a deep interest in history) it took me a very long time to hear about him.
+I bet you have not heard the name Leo Szilard - I feel safe making this bet because even with a deep interest in physics, engineering and a fair interest in scientific history, it took me an unfortunately long time to hear about him (and I feel good losing this bet to a knowledgeable person :-) ).
 Given how well the world knows about his inventions and the effect of this actions, it truly is surprising how little known this person is.
 Read on to find out how one man changed the world and impacted it in the most profound ways.

 Born in 1898 in Budapest, Austria-Hungary, Leo Szilard was interested in Physics and Mathematics from a very early age.
 He won national level prizes in Mathematics and studied engineering at Budapest Technical University before being drafted into the army during WWI.
 However, he was hospitalized with Spanish Influenza and did not have to fight a battle on the front lines.

 After the war, he returned back to engineering studies and enrolled at the Institute of Technology in Berlin, where he took physics classes from Einstein, Plank and Max von Laue.
 Szilard's doctoral thesis was highly praised by Einstein and won the top honors in 1922.
 In the late 1920s, Szilard and Einstein worked together to develop refrigerators with no moving parts and they shared a few patents on those.
 That's right.
 Einstein had patents on refrigerators.
-Unfortunately, these refrigerators never became a commercial success.
+Unfortunately, these refrigerators never became a commercial success (but they have their niche applications even today - more on that later).
 Einstein and Szilard were very good friends throughout their lives.

 In 1933, soon after the Nazis started gathering power in Germany, Szilard moved to London where he keenly followed the latest advances in nuclear physics.
 The neutron was discovered in 1932 by James Chadwick and soon after, the greatest giant of Physics and Chemistry at the time, Lord Ernest Rutherford proclaimed that it was impossible to derive energy by manipulating the nucleus of atoms.
 Szilard, partly irritated by Rutherford's proclamation and partly driven by his own curiosity, pondered the issue and in late 1933, invented the idea of a neutron based nuclear chain reaction.

-Szilard applied for and successfully secured a patent on the nuclear chain reaction and the atomic bomb in 1934.
+Szilard applied for and successfully secured a patent on the nuclear chain reaction (and the atomic bomb - which would be produced as a result of this reaction) in 1934.
 Pause for a minute and let that last statement sink in - there was a patent on the atomic bomb and this man owned it.
-He preserved the patent's secrecy by assigning it to the British Admiralty ( for fear of Nazi Germany getting their hands on it - however, the Germans were able to figure out nuclear chain reaction on their own, and the great Werner Heisenberg, of Heisenberg's uncertainty principle fame, himself lead the German bomb project ).
+He preserved the patent's secrecy by assigning it to the British Admiralty ( for fear of Nazi Germany getting their hands on it - however, the Germans were able to figure out nuclear chain reaction on their own, and the great Werner Heisenberg himself lead the German bomb project ).

 Szilard attempted to start a nuclear chain reaction with a few light neutron-rich elements, but did not meet with success.
 Unfortunately, he did not try fissioning Uranium, which was eventually achieved by Otto Hahn and team in 1938 in Germany ( Nazi Germany, just a few months before WWII ).
 Interestingly, Szilard had mentioned 3 elements in his 1933 patent - Beryllium, Bromine and Uranium, which he believed might support nuclear chain reactions.
 It is evidence of Szilard uncanny insight that Uranium indeed turned out to sustain nuclear chain reactions (and it is the only naturally occurring element to do so).

 Sensing that a war was imminent and inevitable in Europe, Szilard emigrated to the US in 1938.
 After discovery of fission, Szilard was one of the very first to understand that creating nuclear weapons was now feasible and that the Allies needed to build atomic weapons before the Nazis did it (WWII was just around the corner).
 To explain this urgency, he (with a bit of help from Wigner and Teller) wrote a letter to President Franklin D Roosevelt (FDR)... but he also knew that he was not famous enough to be taken seriously enough.
 He was not going to let the letter get lost or overlooked in other random communication.
-He was very close friends with Einstein, whom he asked to sign the letter to increase its importance.
+That's when he decided to call on his good friend, Albert Einstein, in order to sign the letter and increase its importance.

-When Szilard approached Einstein for signing the letter, Einstein had barely heard about the fission of Uranium in Germany, but he had no idea about the possibility of an atomic bomb.
-When Szilard explained the situation, Einstein exclaimed -, 'Daran habe ich gar nicht gedacht' - "I had not thought of that at all".
+When Szilard approached Einstein for signing the letter, Einstein (who was living in Princeton at the time) had barely heard about the fission of Uranium in Germany, but he had no idea about the possibility of an atomic bomb.
+When Szilard explained the situation, Einstein exclaimed: 'Daran habe ich gar nicht gedacht' - "I had not thought of that at all".
 Einstein shared Szilard's concerns about Germany building the bomb before the allies and agreed to sign the letter.
 Einstein later said that his only contribution to the atomic bomb was to act as Leo Szilard's mailbox.

 This letter, written by Szilard and signed by Einstein, was delivered to FDR and was directly responsible for the creation of the Manhattan Project and the atomic bomb.
 This is the famous Einstein letter that we have all heard about.
 In the above picture, its referred to as the "Roosevelt letter".
 It should really be called the "Szilard-Einstein letter".